Here’s What Each Enneagram Type Is Like As a Bride

 Try this: Be nice to yourself.
 Ignore your inner critic and try not to fixate too much on the little things.

 No matter your type, remember to take advantages of the resources Brides of Austin has to help you!
 From local wedding vendors in every category a bride could need to inspiration and advice galore on our blog, we’ve got you covered!

-Other Local Vendors: Westcott Weddings, Caroline Lima Photography
+Other Local Vendors: Westcott Weddings, The LINE Hotel Austin, Caroline Lima Photography